zamlty/ptp__blue-night-theme/README.md

-# PTP - Blue Night Stylesheet
+# Blue Night Stylesheet
-🌃 A modern flat ui-based stylesheet for PTP.
+🌃 A modern flat UI stylesheet for PTP.

 ### Installation:
 Check the forums for more information.